 While you can’t see argon or krypton gas in the window, it’s important to inquire about this option before you make your purchase.

 If you choose a window without argon or krypton gas, you likely won’t experience the same amount of energy savings and interior comfort.

 The earliest residential windows were engineered with a single pane of glass between frames.
 While this was a simple way to engineer a window, the truth is that single pane windows are highly inefficient.
-Energy can easily escape through the glass, making the home too warm in the summer and too hot in the winter.
+Energy can easily escape through the glass, making the home too warm in the summer and too cold in the winter.

 Luckily, single pane windows are essentially a product of the past.
 Homeowners will find dual pane and triple pane options available for today’s replacement windows.